OIM3640/resources/syllabus_2026spring.md

 # Session X (Date) - [Topic]

 ## What I learned today
-[Brief reflection on key concepts - focus on understanding, not syntax]
+[Brief reflection on key concepts; focus on understanding, not just syntax]

 ## Code/work I'm proud of (optional)
 [Paste a snippet and explain what it does]